ramya-2906/Medicine-Recommendation-System/README.md

 # Medicine-Recommendation-System
-A content-based medicine recommendation system built using Python, TF-IDF, and cosine similarity.
+A content-based medicine recommendation system built using Python & ML, TF-IDF, and cosine similarity.
 # Features

 Recommends the top 5 medicines for a disease/reason.